-Give your team leaders ownership of mini projects within the department to help drive productivity, continuously challenge them and develop their skill-sets, but don’t forget to give them the full picture so they know what they are part of.
+Also, continuously challenge them to develop their skill sets, but don’t forget to give them the full picture so they know what they are part of.

-3. Define the role clearly
+3. Define the Role Clearly

 Before agreeing techniques to improve the performance of team leaders, call centre managers need to think about exactly what it is they want their team leaders to deliver.
 What does their role look like?

-By understanding each of the team leaders’ essential responsibilities managers are able to remove unnecessary tasks, such as admin, which can be delegated to other employees.
+By understanding each of the team leader’s essential responsibilities, managers are able to remove unnecessary tasks, such as admin, which can be delegated to other employees.
 This frees up the team leader’s time, allowing them to concentrate on what is most important.

-4. Pair the best with the best
+4. Pair the Best With the Best

-We used to follow the practice of putting the best team leaders with the worst performers in the hope they would improve.
-We changed that approach after realising that when we paired the best with the best, productivity was boosted.
+We used to follow the practice of putting the best team leaders with the worst performers in the hope the latter would improve.
+We changed that approach after realizing that when we paired the best with the best, productivity was boosted.

 When people are good at what they do they have added enjoyment and tend to be more productive.
 It’s long been accepted that if you build on your strengths instead of focusing on your weaknesses, you will be more successful.

-5. Encourage interaction – hold a No PC day
+5. Encourage Interaction – Hold a No PC Day

 No PC Day takes place once each week and encourages team leaders to spend the entire day away from their computer, interacting with each team member and concentrating fully on nurturing their progression.

-6. Share and discuss best practice
+6. Share and Discuss Best Practice

 These meetings act as a forum for team leaders to put forward ideas for ways they could be better supported.
 This approach lets people know they are valued and keeps them motivated.

 To help improve the productivity of your supervisors, kit them out with wireless headsets.
 This simple improvement will allow them to walk around their teams whilst remaining in contact for any escalations that they get called into.

-In a recent case study with Sage, Ireland we found that people using wireless headsets saw productivity increases of 37% compared to those using corded headsets.
+In a recent case study with Sage, Ireland, we found that people using wireless headsets saw productivity increases of 37% compared to those using corded headsets.

 It’s really important that your team managers are a team themselves.
 They should be looking after their own teams of advisors, but it is also important that they work as a collective as well.